jctanner/rhoai-hacking/docs/K8S-OPENSHIFT-DIRECT-OIDC-GROUPS.md

 ------------------------------------------------------------------------

-## 2. Kubernetes with OIDC: Suggested Approach
+## 3. Kubernetes with OIDC: Configuration

 ### Use IdP Groups Directly